CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ------------------------------------------------------------------------

-## Training
+## Teaching and Training

 ??? question "**How can I use CyVerse in my course?**"

-    A great teaching resource is containerized workflows in DE/VICE.
-By loading a container with the software tools, datasets, and analysis parameters necessary to run an analysis, educators use containers to help overcome many technological and logistical (of students' individual devices) hurdles for both learning and teaching informatics.
+    A great teaching resource is to use containerized workflows in DE/VICE for a class.
+By loading a container with the software tools, datasets, and analysis parameters necessary to run an analysis, educators use containers to help overcome many technological and logistical (i.e., devices with different OS) hurdles for both learning and teaching informatics and computational skills.
 See [Teaching with VICE](vice/teaching_vice) for more information.

-    Also, [DNA Subway](https://cyverse-learning-materials.github.io/learning-materials-home/dna_subway_guide/#types-of-apps){_target=_blank} is especially useful for teaching the basics of computational genomics workflows: gene concepts, phylogenetics, DNA barcoding and RNA-Seq.
-With a friendly user interface, DNA Subway uses the analogy of multiple subway stops and lines to understand genomic analyses and has been used successfully by high school students and above.
+    Also, [DNA Subway](https://cyverse-learning-materials.github.io/learning-materials-home/dna_subway_guide/#types-of-apps){_target=_blank} is especially useful for teaching the basics of computational genomics workflows: gene concepts, phylogenetics, DNA barcoding and RNA-Seq analysis.
+With a friendly user interface, DNA Subway uses the analogy of multiple subway stops and lines to understand genomics workflows and has been used successfully by high school students and above.

 ------------------------------------------------------------------------